This post may contain affiliate links.

 Why You Need a Braking System for Your TOAD

-This allows you set up the system so that both vehicles do the appropriate percentage of the work.
-For example, if you are towing a 5,000 pound vehicle behind a big 50,000 pound tag axle motorhome, the toad is only around 10% of the total weight.
-But if you were to tow that same 5,000 pound vehicle behind a 10,000 pound Class B your toad is over 30% of the total weight and will need to do more braking to safely stop the combination.
+This allows you to set up the system so that both vehicles do the appropriate percentage of the work.
+For example, if you are towing a 5,000-pound vehicle behind a big 50,000-pound tag axle motorhome, the toad is only around 10% of the total weight.
+But if you were to tow that same 5,000-pound vehicle behind a 10,000-pound Class B, your toad is over 30% of the total weight and will need to do more braking to safely stop the combination.

-At the very minimum, your towed vehicle should have a system that will apply the brakes in the event that it becomes separated from your towing vehicle.
+At the very minimum, your towed vehicle should have a system that will apply the brakes if it becomes separated from your towing vehicle.
 This is often called a breakaway system.
 Virtually every state requires towed vehicles to have a braking system installed.
 The rules around the minimum weight of the vehicle required to have braking can vary from state to state.
-If you are planning on traveling all around the country, you should plan to be covered in the strictest state you travel through.
+If you plan on traveling all around the country, you should be covered in the strictest state you travel through.
 Not just the state you are from.

 Types of Braking Systems